ucnl/ucnl.github.io/documentation/EN/RedWAVE/RedWAVE_DataBrief_en.md

 ## Geometric restrictions
 In view of the fact that **RedWAVE** system uses modern technology of digital broadband acoustic communication, the signals emitted by buoys have a significant duration (about 200 milliseconds).
-The buoy signals have time and code division multiplexing, and in view of the finiteness of the speed of sound propagation in water and the period of emission of signals, under certain conditions, the signals can overlap each other at the receiving point.
+The buoy's signals have time and code division multiplexing, and in view of the finiteness of the speed of sound propagation in water and the period of emission of signals, under certain conditions, the signals can overlap each other at the receiving point.
 There are also limitations associated with the physical basis of the long navigation base.
 Therefore, the system has a restriction on the relative position of navigation sonobuoys, and navigation receivers relative to buoys: